ystk/debian-mesa/src/gallium/docs/source/tgsi.rst

 drawn when the polygon mode converts triangles/quads/polygons into points or lines.

 TGSI_SEMANTIC_STENCIL
-""""""""""""""""""""""
+"""""""""""""""""""""

-For fragment shaders, this semantic label indicates than an output is a writable stencil reference value.
+For fragment shaders, this semantic label indicates that an output is a writable stencil reference value.
 Only the Y component is writable.
 This allows the fragment shader to change the fragments stencilref value.

+TGSI_SEMANTIC_VIEWPORT_INDEX
+""""""""""""""""""""""""""""

+For geometry shaders, this semantic label indicates that an output contains the index of the viewport (and scissor) to use.
+Only the X value is used.

+TGSI_SEMANTIC_LAYER
+"""""""""""""""""""

+For geometry shaders, this semantic label indicates that an output contains the layer value to use for the color and depth/stencil surfaces.
+Only the X value is used.
+(Also known as rendertarget array index.)

+TGSI_SEMANTIC_CULLDIST
+""""""""""""""""""""""

+Used as distance to plane for performing application-defined culling of individual primitives against a plane.
+When components of vertex elements are given this label, these values are assumed to be a float32 signed distance to a plane.
+Primitives will be completely discarded if the plane distance for all of the vertices in the primitive are < 0.
+If a vertex has a cull distance of NaN, that vertex counts as "out" (as if its < 0);
+The limits on both clip and cull distances are bound by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_COUNT define which defines the maximum number of components that can be used to hold the distances and by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_ELEMENT_COUNT which specifies the maximum number of registers which can be annotated with those semantics.

+TGSI_SEMANTIC_CLIPDIST
+""""""""""""""""""""""

+When components of vertex elements are identified this way, these values are each assumed to be a float32 signed distance to a plane.
+Primitive setup only invokes rasterization on pixels for which the interpolated plane distances are >= 0.
+Multiple clip planes can be implemented simultaneously, by annotating multiple components of one or more vertex elements with the above specified semantic.
+The limits on both clip and cull distances are bound by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_COUNT define which defines the maximum number of components that can be used to hold the distances and by the PIPE_MAX_CLIP_OR_CULL_DISTANCE_ELEMENT_COUNT which specifies the maximum number of registers which can be annotated with those semantics.

+TGSI_SEMANTIC_SAMPLEID
+""""""""""""""""""""""

+For fragment shaders, this semantic label indicates that a system value contains the current sample id (i.e. gl_SampleID).
+Only the X value is used.

+TGSI_SEMANTIC_SAMPLEPOS
+"""""""""""""""""""""""

+For fragment shaders, this semantic label indicates that a system value contains the current sample's position (i.e. gl_SamplePosition).
+Only the X and Y values are used.

+TGSI_SEMANTIC_SAMPLEMASK
+""""""""""""""""""""""""

+For fragment shaders, this semantic label indicates that an output contains the sample mask used to disable further sample processing (i.e. gl_SampleMask).
+Only the X value is used, up to 32x MS.

+TGSI_SEMANTIC_INVOCATIONID
+""""""""""""""""""""""""""

+For geometry shaders, this semantic label indicates that a system value contains the current invocation id (i.e. gl_InvocationID).
+Only the X value is used.

+Declaration Interpolate
+^^^^^^^^^^^^^^^^^^^^^^^

+This token is only valid for fragment shader INPUT declarations.

+The Interpolate field specifes the way input is being interpolated by the rasteriser and is one of TGSI_INTERPOLATE_*.

+The CylindricalWrap bitfield specifies which register components should be subject to cylindrical wrapping when interpolating by the rasteriser.
+If TGSI_CYLINDRICAL_WRAP_X is set to 1, the X component should be interpolated according to cylindrical wrapping rules.

+Declaration Sampler View
+^^^^^^^^^^^^^^^^^^^^^^^^

+Follows Declaration token if file is TGSI_FILE_SAMPLER_VIEW.

+DCL SVIEW[#], resource, type(s)

+Declares a shader input sampler view and assigns it to a SVIEW[#] register.

+resource can be one of BUFFER, 1D, 2D, 3D, 1DArray and 2DArray.

+type must be 1 or 4 entries (if specifying on a per-component level) out of UNORM, SNORM, SINT, UINT and FLOAT.

 Declaration Resource
-^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 Follows Declaration token if file is TGSI_FILE_RESOURCE.

-   DCL RES[#], resource, type(s)
+DCL RES[#], resource [, WR] [, RAW]

 Declares a shader input resource and assigns it to a RES[#] register.

 resource can be one of BUFFER, 1D, 2D, 3D, CUBE, 1DArray and
 2DArray.

-   type must be 1 or 4 entries (if specifying on a per-component level) out of UNORM, SNORM, SINT, UINT and FLOAT.
+If the RAW keyword is not specified, the texture data will be subject to conversion, swizzling and scaling as required to yield the specified data type from the physical data format of the bound resource.

+If the RAW keyword is specified, no channel conversion will be
+performed: the values read for each of the channels (X,Y,Z,W) will correspond to consecutive words in the same order and format they're found in memory.
+No element-to-address conversion will be performed either: the value of the provided X coordinate will be interpreted in byte units instead of texel units.
+The result of accessing a misaligned address is undefined.

+Usage of the STORE opcode is only allowed if the WR (writable) flag is set.

 Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Properties are general directives that apply to the whole TGSI program.

 FS_COORD_ORIGIN
 """""""""""""""